 Communication software

-The above software categories are related to each other as well.
-According to a manual analysis of wikidata, Mathematical software, for instance, is subclass of science software and science software is subclass of application software.
-By further analyzing the relation between the above software categories, overall three main types of software categories have been identified as follows:
+.
+According to a manual analysis of wikidata, the above software categories are related to each other as well.Mathematical software, for instance, is subclass of science software and science software is subclass of application software.
+By further analyzing the relation between the above software categories, overall the three main types of software categories are application software, system software and software component.A simplified version of relation between software categoriesis depicted on the grapgh below.

-Application software

-System software

-Software Component

-A simplified version of relation between software categoriesis depicted on the grapgh below.